JB1995/Statistics-for-Data-Science/README.md

- 5. Create a new column with name “Winning Percent” and append it to the data set `Percentage of Winning = (GamesWon / GamesPlayed)*100` If there are any numerical error, replace it with 0% Print the top 5 teams which has the highest Winning percentage
+ 5. Create a new column with name “Winning Percent” and append it to the data set `Percentage of Winning = (GamesWon / GamesPlayed)*100` If there are any numerical error, replace it with 0%

+    Print the top 5 teams which has the highest Winning percentage.
  6. Group teams based on their “Best position” and print the sum of their points for all positions.